dt-dtran/learn-go/notes/basic.md

 ```go
 cards := []string{"1", "newCard()"}
 ```

+When created 2 data structures are created:

+- Underlying array
+- Slice which contains:
+  - pointer to the head: pointer to the underlying array
+  - capacity: how many elements it can contain
+  - length: how many elments currently exist inside the slice

 Changing the elements of a slice modifies the corresponding elements of its underlying array.
 Other slices that share the same underlying array will see those changes.